Understanding Squatters Rights In Connecticut: A Comprehensive Guide

 Squatting is occupying a property without legal permission or rights.
 Squatting is considered a legal issue under Connecticut’s adverse possession laws.

 Property owners in Connecticut should be aware of these laws and how they may affect their rights.
-When dealing with squatters, failure to navigate these housing laws properly may result in unexpected consequences.
+Failure to navigate these housing laws properly when dealing with squatters may result in unexpected consequences.

 The Legal Definition Of Occupancy Vs. Trespassing In Connecticut